leapicard/DGINN/README.md

 ## 2/ Docker

-A docker image will soon be available (link) to provide a way to use DGINN without requiring installation of any software except for [Docker](https://docs.docker.com/install/).
+A docker image is available to provide a way to use DGINN without requiring installation of any software except for [Docker](https://docs.docker.com/install/).

 Get the docker:
 ```{sh}